Ricks-Lab/gpu-utils/README.md

 * Completed implementation of the GPU Monitor tool.

 ## Development Plans
 * Enhance formatting Gtk monitor tool.
-Need to figure out how to left justify the labels amdgpu-monitor!
+Need to improve my Gtk skills!
 * Need to figure out how to left justify text in a Gtk label.
 * Develop a tool to customize GPU settings including p-state details.
 * Develop a startup utility to initialize GPU settings at boot up.